-Warnford Village Hall lies at the heart of the village on Lippen Lane, approximately 150 meters from the A32 (see map below).
+Warnford Village Hall is a feature of the village.
+Converted in 1997 from a former farm building and with a maximum capacity of 100 people, it is warm and homely and has a cottage feel.
+It lies at the heart of the village on Lippen Lane, approximately 150 yards from the A32 (see map below).

 For booking information contact Amie Boyes on 07887 946169 or email firstname.lastname@example.org

 The hall is run as a Registered Charity by a small group of dedicated volunteers from the village.
 We are always looking for local people who are willing to help look after the hall and ensure it can continue to be a benefit to the community.
 We like to think we are a friendly lot and committee meetings are generally fun as well as dealing with serious business.

 The 150 year old building has had many uses over the years including as a cow byre, laboratory, education establishment and farm shop.
 It was renovated and given to the community as a village hall in 1997.
 For more on the history of the building see the Village Hall History page.

 - Warnford Village Hall